bexxmodd/vizex/README.md

 # Release History
+- v2.0.2:
+	- Performance optimization.
+Runtime is reduced by ~250%
+	- When program has no access to the folder it prints on the terminal instead of raising error

 - v1.9.9:
 	- Added `vizexdf` which prints directory data in style
 	- Added alias `-l` option to save edited line as alias for a command